OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthoring-authors-property-word.md

 # CoAuthoring.Authors Property (Word)

- Returns a **[CoAuthors](coauthors-object-word.md)** collection that represents all the co-authors currently editing the document.
+ Returns a **[CoAuthors](coauthors-object-word.md)** collection that represents all the co authors currently editing the document.
 Read-only.

 ## Syntax